 Will bacteria grow on granite?

 Bacteria, like any other living organism, needs something to eat in order to live.
-Bacteria cannot eat granite.
-Unclean, unkempt countertops can harbor bacteria regardless of what countertop is used.
-Granite has performed extremely well in testing; performing second only to stainless steel in it's ability to resist bacterial growth.
+Like other natural stone, granite is porous.
+Any type of countertop, improperly sealed and sanitized, may harbor bacteria.
+Unclean countertops can harbor bacteria regardless of what material is used.
+Granite has performed extremely well in testing; performing second only to stainless steel, in its ability to resist bacterial growth.

-Is granite a natural product or is it man made?
+Is granite a natural stone or is it man-made?

 Granite is a natural product.
 Granite is quarried in its natural form directly from the earth and is cut and processed by machine.
 Because of its extreme hardness and mineral content, granite can be polished to a mirror-like finish using proper machinery.

 Honed granite is granite that has not been polished to a shine.
 It is a smooth, matte finish.
 Honed granite is lighter in color than its polished counterpart; however the color can be deepened with a color-enhancing sealer.

 Tumbled marble is quite literally, marble that has been loaded into a tumbler and knocked against each other in order to achieve rough, worn edges and surface.
 Some materials that are referred to as “tumbled marble” are actually tumbled limestone or travertine, the process is the same and aesthetically they are difficult to tell apart.

 Not necessarily.
 Some veins are strictly color variations in the stone.
 However in some materials natural flaws can exist within the vein, which enhances the color and is characteristic of that stone.
 Structurally, with today’s processing, these materials do meet the strength requirements for countertop use.